 Audio fidelity refers to how accurately an audio signal reproduces its source.
 So, in the case of cell phone microphones, the fidelity would be measured by how accurately the voice heard by the receiver reflects what you actually sound like.
 When dealing with cell phone microphones, their minuscule size and cheap materials limit the fidelity that can be achieved.

 Cell phone carriers use software known as codecs to take the recorded sound from the microphone, store it digitally, and transmit it back to sound via the receiver’s speaker.
 The advanced multi-rate codecs used by most cell phone carriers top out at 12.2 kilobits, limiting the amount of fidelity that can be achieved when storing sound digitally.
 This ties back into the transmission issues mentioned in the second A Brief History On Telephone Sound Quality.

 While the small size of the omnidirectional microphone limits cell phone audio quality, there is a chance that the microphone itself is not causing the issues and that dust or other buildup is blocking the audio intake.

-While dust buildup may affect the audio intake and worsen the quality of the sound, the microphone itself is typically protected by a fine, mesh-like membrane that prevents foreign particles from entering the phone’s interior.
-If a grain of dirt or sand were to somehow bypass this membrane, a larger issue would be at hand that could require a replacement of the microphone altogether.
+While dust buildup may affect the audio intake and worsen the sound quality, the microphone itself is typically protected by a fine, mesh-like membrane that prevents foreign particles from entering the phone’s interior.
+If a grain of dirt or sand were to bypass this membrane somehow, a larger issue would be at hand that could require replacing the microphone altogether.

 Issues With The Sound Transmission Process